Frequently Asked Questions

 May I appoint a financial adviser to help me with all my options?

-It is not compulsory to appoint a financial adviser, but you may do so if you wish.
+While it is not compulsory, you may appoint a financial adviser if you so wish.
 You have two options:

 • You may use a financial adviser from the Fund’s panel of preferred service providers.
-In this case, the advice fee will be limited to 50 basis points (0.50% including VAT) per annum of your assets.
+The advice fee will be limited to 50 basis points (0,50%, including VAT) of your assets per annum.
 The Fund will deduct the fee from your capital and pay it over to your financial adviser.

 • You may appoint your own financial adviser.
-The Fund will deduct the advice fee, limited to 50 basis points (0.50% including VAT) per annum of your assets, from your capital and pay it over to your financial adviser.
+The Fund will deduct the advice fee, limited to 50 basis points (0,50%, including VAT) of your assets per annum, from your capital and pay it over to your financial adviser.

 Transfer of Retirement Fund benefits: